mardeyar/BabySteps/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A brief description of what the bug is.
+[REPLACE THIS TEXT] A brief description of what the bug is.

 **What happened to produce the bug?**
-Describe what you were doing when the bug occurred: how to reproduce?
+[REPLACE THIS TEXT] Describe what you were doing when the bug occurred: how to reproduce?

 **Bug behaviour**
-What did you expect to happen?
+[REPLACE THIS TEXT] What did you expect to happen?
 What happened instead?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Smartphone (please complete the following information):**
+[REPLACE THIS TEXT]
  - Device: [e.g. iPhone12]
  - OS: [e.g. iOS17.1]
  - App Version [e.g. v0.1-BETA]

 **Additional context**
-Add any other context about the problem here.
+[REPLACE THIS TEXT] Add any other context about the problem here.